 Should I Help a Family Member with Debt?

-My brother is in really bad debt; he doesn’t have a job and he needs help.
+My brother is really deep in debt; he doesn’t have a job and he needs help.
 I want to help him, but I also don’t want to ruin our relationship by mixing money and family.
 It’s not like he’s lazy or he’s a moocher—he just can’t find work right now and he’s really struggling.
-I know he wouldn’t have come to me unless he was desperate and how hard this must be on his pride, but knowing all of that is just making this decision harder.
+I know he wouldn’t have come to me unless he was desperate, but knowing that is just making this decision harder.

-You’re absolutely right – lending money to family can be a recipe for disaster.
-Still, it doesn’t always turn out that way and as long as you go into it with your eyes open, you may be able to help your brother and still enjoy holidays without a lot of tension and fights over debt.
+Lending money to a family member can be a recipe for disaster.
+Still, it doesn’t always turn out that way and as long as you go into it with your eyes open.
+You may be able to help your brother and still enjoy holidays without a lot of tension and fights over debt.

 First, it sounds like even you believe that your brother’s situation is temporary.
-Given enough time and effort, he should be able to find full-time employment—especially now that our job outlook is getting stronger and stronger every month.
+Given enough time and effort, he should be able to find full-time employment—especially now that the job outlook the U.S. is getting stronger and stronger every month.

 That’s a completely different situation from just lending to a family member who doesn’t want to work.
 However, it’s still fraught with some financial risks that you need to understand before you start funneling any money his way.

-Consider what you said about the hit to his pride in having to ask you for help.
+Next, consider what you said about him being desperate enough to ask you for help.
 That probably means that he explored every other possible avenue before he came to you.
-So his savings is drained, any investment or retirement options are probably gone, his credit cards are maxed, he may have multiple layers of payday loans, and even debts to other friends and family who he asked first.
+So, his savings are likely drained, his credit cards probably maxed out, he may have multiple payday loans to repay, and even debts to other friends and family who he asked first.

-There’s an old adage that you should never loan money that you don’t mind losing, and I think that rings true especially with family.
+There’s an old adage that you should never loan money that you don’t mind losing.
+That rings especially true with family.
 If you loan money with the thought that you may never get it back, you won’t be disappointed or frustrated if your brother doesn’t pay what he owes in a timely enough manner.

-So my advice would be to first check your own budget and finances to see if you have cash available that you wouldn’t mind parting with—possibly without getting paid back.
-If you have cash that isn’t allocated for something else and the money you’re lending isn’t delaying any important purchases that you need to make, then you’re in a position where you can lend to your brother.
+So our advice would be to first check your own budget and finances to see if you have cash available that you wouldn’t mind parting with—possibly without getting paid back.
+If you have cash that isn’t allocated for something else and the money you’re lending isn’t delaying any important purchases that you need to make, then you’re in a position where you can afford to lend to your brother.

-My next piece of advice would be to make sure the money is going to good use.
-If what you’re lending is only going to be used to pay off interest or penalties – the money won’t make a real impact on the debt, that’s not a good use of the money you’re lending.
-On the other hand, if he’s borrowing money to make a settlement offer so he can clear away all of his unsecured debts or to keep his house out of foreclosure, then that may be more worth it.
+The next piece of advice would be to make sure the money is going to good use.
+If what you’re lending is only going to be used to pay off interest or penalties then the money won’t make a real impact on the debt.
+That’s not a good use of the money you’re lending.
+On the other hand, if he’s borrowing money to make a settlement offer so he can clear away all of his unsecured debts or to keep his house out of foreclosure, then that may be worth it.

 You may also want to discuss what he really plans to do moving forward.
 Is bankruptcy off the table?
 If so, why?
 If his credit has already hit rock bottom and he’s not protecting any major assets, then really the only thing he’d be avoiding would be the stigma of going through the bankruptcy process.
 At the very least, has he gone through credit counseling to get a professional opinion on his situation?